commercialhaskell/stackage/README.md

 Frequently Asked Questions
 --------------------------

+__Why is Stackage LTS still on an older version of GHC?__

+Typically it takes some months from a new major ghc release before the Haskell ecosystem supports it fully enough that we can push it to a new stable Stackage major version release.
+The lag for minor ghc releases should be less but it still requires extra work and there is usually some delay, but this also allows for sufficient community testing before updating.

+eg Currently there is a 8.10.2 issue with linking on Windows.
+Once 8.10.3 is out and we are satisfied it is working well in Nightly we will plan to move to release LTS 17 based on ghc-8.10.

 __Why does Stackage have an older version of a package than Hackage?__

 There are a number of answers to this question: